Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.EventGrant"></a>

 ### EventGrant
-EventGrant is emitted on Msg/Grant.
+EventGrant is emitted when a granter grants its permission to a grantee.

 Since: 0.46.0 (finschia)